SofieDhoore/Cybersecurity_Virtualisation/Labo 2/DHCPTrafic.md

 DHCP Offer = server responding with an IP.

+Solution course: DHCP messages are sent over UDP.
+If you look at a single message of the capture, you will see that there is an UDP segment encapsulated inside an Ethernet frame.

-2; What is de IP-address of your DHCP-server?
+*2; What is de IP-address of your DHCP-server?*

 DHCP Offer = server responds with an IP address and the server's IP is shown as `Server Identifier`.
 The DHCP Server Identifier is `10.0.2.2`.

+Solution course: The DHCP server had IP `10.0.2.2`.
+It is the source IP for both the DHCP Offer and DHCP ACK messages.

-3; Draw a timing diagram illustrating the sequence of the first four-packet Discover/Offer/Request/ACK DHCP exchange between the client and server.
-For each packet, indicated the source and destination port numbers.
+*3; Draw a timing diagram illustrating the sequence of the first four-packet Discover/Offer/Request/ACK DHCP exchange between the client and server.
+For each packet, indicated the source and destination port numbers.*

-DHCP Discover - from client to server, source port: 68, destination port: 67
+DHCP Discover - from client to server, source port: 68, destination port: 67, source: `0.0.0.0`, destination: `255.255.255.255`

-DHCP Offer - from server to client, source port: 67, destination port: 68
+DHCP Offer - from server to client, source port: 67, destination port: 68, source: `10.0.0.0`, destination: `10.0.2.15` (your client IP-address)

-DHCP Request - from client to server, source port: 68, destination port: 67
+DHCP Request - from client to server, source port: 68, destination port: 67, source: `0.0.0.0`, destination: `255.255.255.255`

-DHCP ACK - from server to client, source port: 67, destination port: 68
+DHCP ACK - from server to client, source port: 67, destination port: 68, source: `10.0.2.2`, destination: `10.0.2.15`

-4; A host uses DHCP to obtain an IP address, among other things.
+*4; A host uses DHCP to obtain an IP address, among other things.
 But a host's IP address is not confirmed until the end of the four-message exchange!
 If the IP address is not set until the end of the four-message exchange, then what values are used in the IP datagrams in the four-message exchange?
-For each of the four DHCP messages (Discover/Offer/Request/ACK DHCP), indicate the source and destination IP addresses that are carried in the encapsulating IP datagram.
+For each of the four DHCP messages (Discover/Offer/Request/ACK DHCP), indicate the source and destination IP addresses that are carried in the encapsulating IP datagram.*

 DHCP Discover - source IP: 0.0.0.0 (client does not have an IP yet), destination IP: 255.255.255.255 (broadcast)